 - Access token URL – TAO_ROOT_URL + /taoLti/Security/oauth

 - OIDC initiation URL – TAO_ROOT_URL + /taoLti/Security/oidc

 Last, enter the Consumer key (OAuth consumer key) you used in TAO and the consumer secret (Oauth consumer secret) which was generated by TAO and then click on Save Changes.

-1. Create and Compile a new Delivery within TAO.
+1. Create and compile a new Delivery within TAO.

-Follow the steps used in Create a New Delivery to create your Delivery.
-Click on the Delivery you just created and then click on the icon and then copy the Launch URL that this action generates.
+If you’re using LTI 1.1 to deliver the test, click on the Delivery you just created and then click on the icon and then copy the Launch URL that this action generates.

-2. Deliver the test in Moodle.
+2. Deliver the test in your LMS.

-First, open your course in edit mode, then click on Add an activity or resource.
+If you’re using Moodle, open your course in edit mode, then click on Add an activity or resource.
 Select External Tool, and click Add.